Kohink/Project2/README.md

     Files: my_timer.c, Makefile

-    Makefile contains command lines such as 'cat /proc/timer' and various 'sleep' commands for testing agains example output in the project 2 description.
+    Makefile contains command lines such as .sudo insmod my_timer.ko', 'cat /proc/timer', and various 'sleep' commands for testing agains example output in the project 2 description.
 These lines can be removed if needed for grading purposes.

 Part 3: Elevator Scheduler